 However, if you claim to accept Jehovah as your God and then do NOT follow what He says, you will be cursed.

 If you do neither… well, you’re on your own.
 Although, in the life to come, you will spend an eternity in a very unpleasant place.

 But, I’m going to focus right now on God’s blessing.
-I’ll talk about the curse in another place.
+I’ll talk about the curse after this.

 Now, when we talk about Israel being blessed, we are talking about two separate blessings.
 And, there’s a curse in between those blessings.

 You’ll understand more as we get into this.

 “Now it shall come to pass, if you diligently obey the voice of the Lord your God, to observe carefully all His commandments which I command you today, that the Lord your God will set you high above all nations of the earth.

 Those of us who understand geopolitics know that the Levant (Syria, Lebanon and Israel) are the most strategic bits of real estate on the planet.
 It is literally the center of the Earth, and whoever controls this ground and prospers, has the opportunity to project power throughout the world.
 If you control the Levant, you are the land bridge between Europe, Africa and Asia.